Skip to content

 • We’ll type this name.
 No space, no special characters.
 Add “groups”, “reversed”, or “recoded” at the end of the original variable name or type anything that you will remember what this variable is.

-• marital: The original variable we want to recode.
+• Line 2: We put the original variable we want to recode here, marital.
 The new variable will be created based on the original variable's values.

 • Lines 3-4-5 We merge values in these lines. "[...]" are the new labels for the new values.
-These will appear on our outputs.
+These will appear on our outputs:

 • Line 6: We write this new variable's variable label here "Recoded respondents' marital status".

-RStudio data view: there are 981 variables before recoding.
+• RStudio data view: there are 981 variables before recoding.

 4. [[Frequency table]] #code for the original variable (marital)